-16.6 Workflow Visualizer
+18.7 Workflow Visualizer

-Starting with Ansible Tower 3.1, the Workflow Visualizer provides a graphical way of linking together job templates, project syncs, and inventory syncs to build a workflow job template.
+Ansible Tower 3.1 introduced the Workflow Visualizer (formerly Workflow Editor), which provides a graphical way of linking together job templates, workflow templates, project syncs, and inventory syncs to build a workflow template.
+Before building a workflow template, refer to the Workflows section for considerations associated with various scenarios on parent, child, and sibling nodes.

-16.6.1 Build a Workflow
+18.7.1 Build a Workflow

 Make sure you have any combination of two of the following templates to build a workflow: jobs, project sync, or inventory sync.
+Each node is represented by a rectangle while the relationships and their associated edge types are represented by the line (or link) that connects them.